Trumbull College: History

 Trumbull is one of the University's nine original colleges.
 Unlike the other eight colleges, which were funded and endowed by Edward Harkness, funds for Trumbull came from university benefactor John W. Sterling.
 Yale originally planned to name the college after John C. Calhoun, a Yale graduate, U.S. vice president, and secessionist.
 In deference to Sterling being a Civil War veteran from Connecticut, the university agreed to name the college after Jonathan Trumbull and gave the name Calhoun to another residential college (now re-named Hopper College).

 Before University President James Rowland Angell instituted the residential college system in 1931, the site that was to become Trumbull contained two free-standing dormitory buildings flanking the old gymnasium.
 James Gamble Rogers, architect of eight of Yale's colleges, considered the dormitories to be his magnum opus and inscribed the initials of the men who worked on the project on shield carvings along the outside of the buildings.
 The buildings are modeled after King's College, Cambridge.

 The gym was torn down and the dormitories connected with a new building in the Collegiate Gothic style.
 The new building contained the Trumbull dining hall, common room, and library.
 A new dorm wing was constructed parallel to the originals and a faculty member's house (first known as the Master's House and since April 2016 as the Head of College House) was added.
 With the Sterling Memorial Library to the north, the buildings formed the Sterling Quadrangle.
 The buildings split the quadrangle into three separate courtyards — Alvarez (Main) Court, Potty Court, and Stone Court.

+Although the construction techniques were modern, Rogers went to lengths to make the buildings appear centuries old.
+He had workers distress stone walls with acid.
+They intentionally broke some of the leaded glass windows and then repaired them with extra leading in the medieval fashion.
+They created niches for statuary and left them empty, as if the statues had been lost or destroyed over time.
+They varied the carving techniques used on the exterior stone, to suggest to the practiced eye that the work had been done by different carvers over many years.

 Each residential college was to be headed by a senior faculty member serving as college master.
 The university chose the first masters to reflect a diverse range of disciplines.
 President Angell, a psychologist, was especially keen to have a scientist among them.
 He recruited Stanhope Bayne-Jones, a Yale College graduate and Dean of University of Rochester Medical School, to come to Yale as Trumbull's first master.